benarch/OpenAI/README.md

 ### Tokens and Tokens limitations
 Tokens in OpenAI are units of text used during language processing.
-While "prompting", prior the API process the prompts, the input is broken down into *tokens*.
+While "prompting", before to the API process of the prompts, the input is broken down into *tokens*.

-These tokens are calculated based on where words start or ends.
+These tokens are calculated based on where words start or end.
 Tokens can include trailing spaces and even sub-words.

-Few facts about tokens:
+Here are a few facts about tokens:
 - They can be as short as a single character or as long as a word or phrase
-- Tokenization is the process of dividing text into tokens
+- Tokenization is the process of dividing the text into tokens
 - Each token is assigned a numerical value for machine processing
 - Longer words or phrases may be split into multiple tokens
 - Tokenization affects the overall size and complexity of language models.